Reading time: 4 minutes

 One of the most valuable benefits of super aside from retirement savings is access to life insurance at cheaper rates than you could negotiate yourself outside super.

-Members are generally offered default death, TPD (total and permanent disability) and income protection insurance through their super.
-If you are a personal member you can apply for cover.
+Members who join through an employer are generally offered default death, TPD (total and permanent disability) and income protection insurance through their super.
+If you are a personal member you can apply for voluntary cover.

-To get an idea of the best in show, Chant West has a category for insurance in its annual super fund awards.
+To get an idea of the best in show, SuperRatings and Chant West have categories for insurance in their annual super fund awards.

 Speaking your language